Lynne Ramsay: 2010–2019: Established work

 In April 2013, she was selected as a member of the main competition jury at the 2013 Cannes Film Festival.
 In 2015, she was named as a member of the jury for the main competition at the 2015 Venice Film Festival.

 You Were Never Really Here, an adaptation of Jonathan Ames's novella of the same name, premiered to wide critical acclaim at the 70th Cannes Film Festival in 2017, where it received a standing ovation, and Ramsay won the Best Screenplay award.
 The film, starring Joaquin Phoenix as Joe, a war veteran and hitman saving young girls from sex trafficking, was picked up by Amazon Studios.
 It follows a "shattered [...] narrative structure" in trying to capture the effects of PTSD on the mind.
 The movie also marks the second collaboration with Jonny Greenwood.
 She later said she "found her soulmate in making movies" in Phoenix.
 Brigitte, a short documentary on Brigitte Lacombe, was released in 2019 after being commissioned as part of Miu Miu's Women's Tales series.
 The movie sees both women, who usually prefer being behind the camera, shooting each other.

 Following You Were Never Really Here, Ramsay hoped to next make the Civil War film Call Black Horse starring Casey Affleck, which entered the early stages of development.
 In 2018, she revealed she had started writing a script that she describes as an "epic environmental horror".
 In November 2020, it was announced Ramsay would be filming an adaptation of Stephen King's 1999 novel The Girl Who Loved Tom Gordon.
 The movie is co-written by Christy Hall, who co-created the Netflix series I Am Not Okay With This, and produced by Christine Romero and Roy Lee of Vertigo Entertainment among others.

+In 2019 Ramsay was commissioned for a short documentary on Brigitte Lacombe and her sister Marian by fashion brand Miu Miu as part of its Women's Tales series.
+Ramsay said of the film that it reflected her own complex relationship with her sister.